stupns/FastStupnsAPI2/md/1_CONFIGURE_ALEMBIC_README.md

 pip install alembic
 alembic --help
 ```
-And now when we deleted tables in DB with options "drop CASCADE", write next commands:
+And now when we deleted tables in DB with options "drop CASCADE", we should use init:

 ```commandline
 alembic init alembic